lindleyw/autonav/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Creates a list or tables of text/thumbnail links to the current page's children, attachments, posts by category/author/tag, or gallery directories.
+Creates a list or tables of text/thumbnail links to the current page's children, attachments, posts by category/author/tag, or image directories.

 == Description ==